dhis2/dhis2-identity/README.md

 ### Don't: Change the color of the icon
 ![Example logo in use][logo-fail-3]
 ### Don't: Add other text to the logo
 Special events/other departments should not add their taglines/names to the DHIS2 logo.
-Special events can be noted in their own way, eg. with a unique, non-DHIS2 logo.
+Special events can be noted in their own way, eg. with a unique, non-DHIS2 logo.<br>
 ![Example logo in use][logo-fail-4]
 ### Don't: Add visual effects to the logo
 Drop-shadows, outlines, borders and other effects should not be used.
-If the logo is not clear, try modifying the background or using another version of the DHIS2 logo.
+If the logo is not clear, try modifying the background or using another version of the DHIS2 logo.<br>
 ![Example logo in use][logo-fail-5]
 ### Don't: Remove parts of the logo
 The logo should always be used in full.
 Limited space?
-Try using the icon-only version.
+Try using the icon-only version.<br>
 ![Example logo in use][logo-fail-6]
 ### Don't: Add other shapes to the logo
 ![Example logo in use][logo-fail-7]